olufemig/mlops-project/readme.md

 **CI/CD**: GitHub Actions workflows for automated testing, building, and deployment.
 **API**: FastAPI application serving the model predictions.
 **Deployment**: Model hosted on Hugging Face for inference.

+Experiment tracking and model register

+I use MLflow as both an experiment tracker and a model registry to streamline my machine learning workflow.
+During experimentation, I log key parameters, metrics, artifacts, and model versions using MLflow Tracking, which helps me compare different runs and identify the most effective models.
+Once a model meets the desired performance criteria, I register it in the MLflow Model Registry, where I can manage model stages such as staging, production, and archived.
+This setup provides a structured, auditable process for tracking model lifecycle events, promoting reproducibility and smooth collaboration between development and deployment teams.

+Workflow orchestration

+I use ZenML for workflow orchestration by designing modular, reproducible machine learning pipelines that integrate data ingestion, preprocessing, model training, evaluation, and deployment.
+ZenML allows me to structure these workflows as version-controlled pipelines, leveraging step caching and artifact tracking for efficiency and traceability.
+Its integration with orchestrators like Kubeflow or Airflow helps scale and automate pipeline runs across environments, ensuring consistent execution from local development to production deployment.

+Data: Fictitious dataset containing features relevant to IT professionals' salaries (e.g., years of experience, job role, education).

 ├── data/ # Synthetic datasets
 ├── pipelines/ # ZenML pipeline definitions